Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 It isn't a nice feeling to be robbed.

 It has happened to me before and it leaves an unpleasant taste.
-Admitting you've lost something (often valuable) is bad enough, but it's even worse when you feel you might have been able to avoid it.
+Admitting you've lost something (often items of value) is bad enough, but it's even worse when you feel you might have been able to avoid it.

 Just remember this: YOU are not at fault.
 You are the victim, and the thief is to blame.